carpentries-incubator/lesson-parallel-python/episodes/threads-and-processes.md

 - Run multiple Python instances using `multiprocessing`.
 - Keep important code outside Python using OS operations, C++ extensions, Cython, Numba.

-The downside of running multiple Python instances is that we need to share program state between different processes.
+The downside of running multiple Python instances is that we need to share the program state between different processes.
 To this end, you need to serialize objects.
 Serialization entails converting a Python object into a stream of bytes that can then be sent to the other process or, for example, stored to disk.
 This is typically done using `pickle`, `json`, or similar, and creates a large overhead.